selimnairb/EcohydroLib/README.txt

 a configuration file to specify locations to executables and datasets required by the ecohydrology workflow libraries.
-The configuration file can be specified via the environmental variable ECOHYDROWORKFLOW_CFG or via command line option.
+The configuration file can be specified via the environmental variable ECOHYDROLIB_CFG or via command line option.
 Here is an example configuration file:

 		[GDAL/OGR]